andrew/ultimate-awesome/README.md

 - [awesome-synthetic-data](https://github.com/gretelai/awesome-synthetic-data) - 📖 A curated list of resources dedicated to synthetic data.
 - [awesome-hummingbot](https://github.com/hummingbot/awesome-hummingbot) - A collection of awesome stuff related to Hummingbot ecosystem.
 - [awesome-mixed-sample-data-augmentation](https://github.com/JasonZhang156/awesome-mixed-sample-data-augmentation) - A collection of awesome things about mixed sample data augmentation.
+- [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
 - [awesome-frontend-interview-resources](https://github.com/rajat-mehra05/awesome-frontend-interview-resources) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [ATPapers](https://github.com/ZhengZixiang/ATPapers) - Worth-reading papers and related resources on attention mechanism, Transformer and pretrained language model (PLM) such as BERT. 值得一读的注意力机制、Transformer和预训练语言模型论文与相关资源集合.